meshonline/Surface-Heat-Diffuse-Skinning/README.md

 Copy all the contents in 'Surface-Heat-Diffuse-Skinning/addon' to Blender's add-ons directory.

-Launch Blender, from 'File->User Preferences...', active the 'Surface Heat Diffuse Skinning' add-on, then click the 'Save User Settings' button to save the settings.
+Launch Blender, from 'File->User Preferences...', activate the 'Surface Heat Diffuse Skinning' addon, then click the 'Save User Settings' button and close the 'Blender User Preference' window.

 # Usage
-When you select the meshes and the armature, the interface will appear in the 'Animation' tab of the tools shelf on the left.
+Select all the sub-meshes and one armature, the interface will appear on the tool shelf section of 'View3D->Tools->Animation'.

-Just click the 'Surface Heat Diffuse Skinning' button to skin the 3d model, visit the support page to learn more details.
+Just click the 'Surface Heat Diffuse Skinning' button with the default parameters to skin your 3d model.

+Visit the support page to learn more details.

 # Support
 http://www.mesh-online.net/voxel.html

 # License

+This project is completely free and open source under the very permissive MIT license.
+No strings attached, no royalties, nothing.

+Everyone can freely modify the source code, or uses the modified source code in their own projects for FREE.

 The MIT License (MIT)